Democratic Action Party: Early years, 1969 election and crackdown

 The election results of 1969 saw the DAP winning 13 parliamentary seats and 31 state assembly seats, securing 11.96% of the valid votes cast.
 Gerakan also made significant gains, campaigning on a similar platform in Penang in which the Bumiputeras had made up a minority of the state.
 That election represented the largest breakthrough for an opposition party in Malaysia prior to 2008 and came close to unseating the ruling Alliance.
 However, political rallies that followed triggered racial violence particularly between the Chinese and the Malays, resulting in the 13 May incident which saw hundreds of deaths.
 Parliament was suspended, and the National Operations Council (NOC) was established to govern the country until 1971.
 When Parliament reconvened, the ruling Alliance passed new laws such as the Sedition Act, which criminalised any attempt to challenge constitutional provisions relating to Bumiputera privileges, including Article 153.
 The DAP and the PPP were the only parties that opposed the Act, which was passed by 125 votes to 17.
 After the 1969 general election, the DAP would never come close to repeating its past successes for the next 38 years.
 Although the DAP remained a major opposition party, the ruling Alliance coalition and later its successor Barisan Nasional (BN) would clung solidly to its two-thirds parliamentary majority.
-The DAP, however, continued campaigning on its platform of abolishing the Bumiputra privileges, securing equal rights for all Malaysians and to establishing a democratic socialist state in Malaysia.
+The DAP, however, continued campaigning on its platform of abolishing the Bumiputera privileges, securing equal rights for all Malaysians and to establishing a democratic socialist state in Malaysia.